Blez's FF History (Updated March 08)

 Colin Ferguson's 'Comfergmax'.

-Ian Pegram's Genesis Burger 650 in all 3 versions.
+Ian Pegram's Genesis Burger 650 in all 3 versions, which I now own.

 An Isle of Wight FF with XS650 engine and modified Reliant front end - can't remember the name of the builder.